thiagopbueno/dbn-pp/README.md

 Data structures and algorithms in C++ for **probabilistic modeling and inference** in finite-state Dynamic Bayesian Networks (DBNs).

-Current supported inference algorithms:
+Currently supported inference routines:

 * Bucket elimination
-* Filtering
+* Forward algorithm (filtering)

+The overall structure used for variable, factor and domain representation is highly inspired by the [kpu-pp project](https://github.com/denismaua/kpu-pp).

 Inputs are accepted in the format .duai (uai extended model for dynamic nets).
 See below for more details.

 ## Usage